10 Films To Watch If You Like Kota Factory on Netflix

 7. Mona Lisa Smile (2003)

 Mona Lisa Smile has Katherine Watson (Julia Roberts) into the role of a protagonist who is an ambitious lady from California and socially unconventional.
 She joins Massachusetts’ Wellesley College as a teacher and discovers that though the institution is the country’s top liberal arts college and a pioneer in educating women across the country, the place is shackled by the traditions.
-Katherine plays a key role in infusing the dreams into the minds of the students and prepares them to dream beyond the requirements of society.
+Katherine plays a key role in infusing the dreams into the minds of the students and preparing them to dream beyond the requirements of society.

 Directed by Mike Newell, the film highlights the status of women and how they should perceive themselves and earns their respect in society.
 Characters that are sharp and intelligent in their attitudes inhabit the world of the film.
 The screenplay of the film written by Lawrence Konner and Mark Rosenthal creates a situation and constructs scenes that not only help the viewers to probe into the mind of the characters but also give rise to logical and conflicting situations.
 Newell builds an unpretentious, gripping, and entirely credible narrative and brings about in the process some extremely powerful performances.
 Some critics consider the film to be a female version of Dead Poet Society.